 Notebooks#

-Notebook 1: Basics; and how to fine-tune a text classifier.#
+Notebook 1: Transformer-based NLP tools; and how to fine-tune a text classifier.#

 This course introduces you to Transformers, a class of deep learning neural networks based on the Transformer architecture.
 Although this architecture was introduced relatively recently [VSP+17], history did not start in 2017.
 Many of the components in and ideas behind the Transformer have a history that harks back to the first wave of neural network research [MP43, MP69, Ros58], as well as the second wave [Elm90, RMtPRG86].